-DNA testing kits are sure to be popular gifts for events like , promising to unveil a person’s ethnic origins via a swab of the cheek or a spit in a tube.
+DNA testing kits are sure to be popular gifts for events such as birthdays, Fathers and Mothers Day, promising to unveil a person’s ethnic origins via a swab of the cheek or a spit in a tube.
 They show you what makes you unique and help you learn where you really come from.
 You can also tie these into historical records services to grow your family tree.

 Once you have sent off your saliva sample, you’ll wait a few weeks and then receive a visual report and even the chance to connect with distant relatives you never knew existed.

 DNA kits are a great research tool for amateur family historians and professional genealogists alike.

 DNA kits don’t come cheap, with the two top sellers each costing £79.
 But if you can find the best DNA testing kit deals you won’t need to end up in the workhouse like your poor Victorian great-great-grandparents.

 Here we have rounded up the latest DNA testing kit deals so you can save some money and still either gift the joy of family history or treat yourself to a ride back in time.
 And we also look at some of the most popular family-tree digital records services, such as Ancestry.

 Below you'll find a carousel of the best deals available in the UK right now, and beyond that we offer more information about each of the different services.

 Now: £109 (£40 off with free gift wrap)

 23andMe (US) DNA Test - Heath and Ancestry

 Now: $149 ($50 off with free gift wrap)